-- Deny to any family the opportunity to apply for housing, nor deny to any qualified applicant the opportunity to participate in the public housing program - Provide housing that is different from that provided to others - Subject anyone to segregation or disparate treatment - Restrict anyone's access to any benefit enjoyed by others in connection with the housing program - Treat a person differently in determining eligibility or other requirements for admission - Steer an applicant or tenant toward or away from a particular area based on any of these factors - Deny anyone access to the same level of services - Deny anyone the opportunity to participate in a planning or advisory group that is an integral part of the housing program - Discriminate in the provision of residential real estate transactions - Discriminate against someone because they are related to or associated with a member of a protected class - Publish or cause to be published an advertisement or notice indicating the availability of housing that prefers or excludes persons who are members of a protected class

-Providing Information to Families

-The PHA must take steps to ensure that families are fully aware of all applicable civil rights laws.
+- Deny to any family the opportunity to apply for housing, nor deny to any qualified applicant the opportunity to participate in the public housing program - Provide housing that is different from that provided to others - Subject anyone to segregation or disparate treatment - Subject anyone to sexual harassment - Restrict anyone's access to any benefit enjoyed by others in connection with the housing program - Treat a person differently in determining eligibility or other requirements for admission - Steer an applicant or tenant toward or away from a particular area based on any of these factors - Deny anyone access to the same level of services - Deny anyone the opportunity to participate in a planning or advisory group that is an integral part of the housing program - Discriminate in the provision of residential real estate transactions - Discriminate against someone because they are related to or associated with a member of a protected class - Publish or cause to be published an advertisement or notice indicating the availability of housing that prefers or excludes persons who are members of a protected class Formatted: Left Formatted: Font: Italic Formatted: Left, No widow/orphan control Formatted: Font: Not Italic Formatted: Left Formatted: Left Formatted: Tab stops: 3.25", Centered ACOP 5/1/21 Providing Information to Families The PHA must take steps to ensure that families are fully aware of all applicable civil rights laws.
 As part of the public housing orientation process, the PHA will provide information to public housing applicant families about civil rights requirements.
+Discrimination Complaints If an applicant or tenant family believes that any family member has been discriminated against by the PHA, the family should advise the PHA.
+HUD requires the The PHA toshould make every reasonable attempt to determine whether the applicant's applicant or tenant family's assertions have merit and take any warranted corrective action.
+In all cases, the PHA may advise the family to file a fair housing complaint if the family feels they have been discriminated against under the Fair Housing Act.
+Upon receipt of a housing discrimination complaint, the PHA is required to: